 - The formula used by the Fish and Wildlife service to determine the discharge rate of the dam was developed by John Galster of Montclair University.
 Galster himself has stated that in relation to our lake and periods of low flow (no rain) this formula is not applicable.

 - Since 2014, four different and independent hydrologists have produced studies on the flow rate being used by the Fish and Wildlife Service.
 One study by the Lieutenant Governor, one study commissioned by FERC and two studies commissioned by SFLECC.
 All four studies came to the same conclusion:

 - The FWS mandate has no scientific merit and did little to protect the endangered mussel species.
 FERC stated that the FWS’ mandate to operate Oakdale Dam was not representative of “run-ofthe- river” conditions and “drawdowns would result in frequent and substantial adverse effects on other environmental resources associate with Lake Freeman.”
 (EA Executive Summary vi, paragraph 3).

 A good question to ask yourself would be “Why would FERC side with the Fish and Wildlife mandate after THEIR OWN STUDY concluded that this process has no merit?”
 Unfortunately, the commissioners at FERC opted to side with Fish and Wildlife because their legal representatives advised them that under the Endangered Species Act they could be held personally liable for any resulting destruction of the mussels.

 Can the Madam Carroll Still Operate?

-As of September 10th, the lake has become too shallow and passage down Freeman has become dangerous to our vessel and our guests and can no longer cruise the lake.
+From September 10th through the end of March, the lake became too shallow and passage down Freeman rendered too dangerous to our vessel and our guests and we were no longer able to cruise the lake.
 Should damage occur to the boat during a cruise, we would be unable to pull the vessel from the water as access to our dry dock was eliminated once the lake went down 3 inches.
 We have taken and will continue to take the necessary measures to continue operating our business.